radiantlogic-v8/documentation-eoc/documentation/admin/admin-overview.md

 ### Activity Log

-The *Activity Log* provides an overview of all create, update, and delete activities performed for all environments, including the action, environment, date and time stamp of the activity, and the user who performed the activity.
+The *Activity Log* page provides an overview of all create, update, and delete activities performed for all environments, including the action, environment, date and time stamp of the activity, and the user who performed the activity.

 ![image description](images/activity-log-tab.png)

 ### Settings

-The **settings** provides options to setup release channels and also automatic/manual update checks for the channel
+The **Settings** page provides options to setup release channels and automatic/manual update checks for the channel.
+It also allows you to configure a OIDC provider and enable multi-factor authentication.

 ![image description](images/settings-tab.png)